Best Walking, Hiking, and Running Trails in Steamboat

 If you're looking for more great wildflower hikes in Steamboat, we've got a guide to several local favorites.

 The trailhead is off of the Dumont Lake Campground turnoff on Rabbit Ears Pass.

 Definitely one of the most difficult and farthest away hikes on this list.
 This 9-mile round trip hike will take you through some of the most beautiful scenery the Yampa Valley has to offer.
 Situated in the Mount Zirkel Wilderness, this trek leads you to Gilpin Lake—a gorgeous alpine lake surrounded by towering peaks and lush landscape.
 This iconic hike should absolutely be on your list if you have the time for an adventure outside of Steamboat.

-- Located off of Seedhouse Road in North Routt
+The trailhead is located off of Seedhouse Road in North Routt.

 Uranium Mine Trail in the Mount Zirkel Wilderness

-Just four miles outside of town, the challenging Uranium Mine Trail offers just over three miles of out and back action that appeals to experienced hikers.
+Just 4 miles outside of town, the challenging Uranium Mine Trail offers just over 3 miles of out and back action that appeals to experienced hikers.
 Not only will the body get a workout, but the vistas are simply superb in the summer.
 The canyon walls are flecked with foliage, wildflowers, and aspen trees.

 Various Steamboat Springs wildlife can often be spotted along the trail, so have a camera ready.
 Of course, many have a primary goal of reaching the basin where the trail ends at an old 1050s uranium mine constructed during the Cold War.